furas/python-examples/__scraping__/tripadvisor.com - requests/README.md

 ### tripadvisor.com - using `Requests`

-2017.12.17: Oryginal code on Stackoverflow.com in answer for question: [https://stackoverflow.com/a/47858268/1832058](Scraping reviews from tripadvisor)
+**2017.12.17:** Oryginal code on Stackoverflow.com in answer for question: [Scraping reviews from tripadvisor](https://stackoverflow.com/a/47858268/1832058)

-2018.05.05: tripadvisor.com changed some elements on page so old code doesn't work.
+**2018.05.05:** tripadvisor.com changed some elements on page so old code doesn't work.
 So I made some changes here but not all elements are working yet.

 ---